 I loved this version of egg salad in pita with green olives and Dijon, and I make this with low-carb pita for a healthy lunch!
 It’s also low-glycemic, meatless, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use the Egg Index to find more recipes like this one.

 This recipe idea for Low-Carb Egg Salad in Pita with Green Olives, Green Onions, and Dijon is something that popped into my head one day when I wanted something quick to eat.
 I loved the combination of green olives in egg salad so much, I made it again a few days later and took some photos.

 I ate my egg salad with green olives inside My Favorite Low-Carb Pita Bread for a quick lunch option, but you could also eat the egg salad in lettuce wraps for a delicious idea that would also be Keto.
 I also tried using the green olives in the filling for deviled eggs; that post will be coming.

 Of course this won’t work as a Meatless Monday option for vegans, but for others this is a good option for a meatless lunch or light dinner.
 I used fat-free Greek yogurt with mayo to make the egg mixture, but use all mayo if you prefer.